Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the results to gauge the effectiveness of depCAE in detecting behaviours of risk in PwD and compare its performance with existing methods 3DCAE, 3DCAE\_SSMCTB and VAE.
-We further conducted an ablation analysis of different components of the depCAE method and performed participant and sex-specific analysis of depCAE performance.
+In this section, we evaluate the performance of the proposed approach for FP reduction and detecting behaviours of risk in PwD.
+We conduct an ablation analysis of different components of the proposed approach and the effect of frame size and frame rate on the performance of detecting behaviours of risk.
+We further perform cross-camera, and participant-specific analysis.